 Sec.
-72. Authority to Use Savings.
+66. Authority to Use Savings.
 The President of the Philippines, the Senate President, the Speaker of the House of Representatives, the Chief Justice of the Supreme Court, the Heads of Constitutional Commissions enjoying fiscal autonomy, and the Ombudsman are hereby authorized to use savings in their respective appropriations to augment actual deficiencies incurred for the current year in any item of their respective appropriations.
 An item of appropriation shall pertain to the amount appropriated for a program, activity or project authorized in this Act.
+In the case of programs with several activities, each activity shall be considered an item of appropriation.

-The foregoing constitutional officers authorized to use savings shall be responsible for ensuring that a semestral and annual report on their respective use of savings shall be submitted to the Senate Committee on Finance and the House Committee on Appropriations, copy furnished the DBW.
-The report shall indicate, among others, the amount of savings generated, the sources and grounds used therefor, and the existing program, activity or project in their respective appropriations augmented.
+The foregoing constitutional officers authorized to use savings shall be responsible for ensuring that a semestral and annual report on their respective use of savings shall be submitted to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, copy furnished the DBM.
+The report shall indicate among others, the amount of savings generated, the sources and grounds used therefor, and the existing program, activity or project in their respective appropriations augmented.
 They shall likewise ensure that said reports are posted on their respective websites.

-Sec.
-73. Meaning of Savings.
-Savings refer to portions or balances of any released appropriations in this Act which have not been obligated as a result of any of the following:

-- (a) Final discontinuance or abandonment of an ongoing program, activity or project (P/A/P) by the head of agency concerned due to causes not attributable to the fault or negligence of the said agency which would not render it possible for the agency to implement said P/A/P during the validity of the appropriations; - (b) Non-commencement of the P/A/P for which the appropriations is released.
+- Sec.
+67. Meaning of Savings.
+Savings refer to portions or balances of any released appropriations in this Act which have not been obligated as a result of any of the following: - (a) Final discontinuance or abandonment of an ongoing program, activity or project (P/A/P) by the head of agency concerned due to causes not attributable to the fault or negligence of the said agency which would not render it possible for the agency to implement said P/A/P during the validity of the appropriations; - (b) Non-commencement of the P/A/P for which the appropriations is released.
 For this purpose, non-commencement shall refer to the inability of the agency or its duly authorized procurement agent to obligate the released allotment and implement the P/A/P due to natural or man-made calamities or other causes not attributable to the fault or negligence of the agency concerned during the validity of the appropriations; - (c) Decreased cost resulting from improved efficiency during the implementation or until the completion by agencies of their P/A/Ps: PROVIDED, That the agencies will still be able to deliver the targets and services as approved in this Act; and - (d) Difference between the approved budget for the contract and the contract award price including any variations required for the project.